tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Hey, wanna hear a joke?
-Parsing HTML with regex. 🤖
+⚡ AI Joke of the Day: 🤖 Why do programmers confuse Halloween and Christmas?
+Because Oct 31 = Dec 25 🤖

 ---